 Statement by Dr Raphael Arndt, Chief Executive Officer of the Future Fund Management Agency, to the Senate Finance and Public Administration Committee

-We also have responsibility for investing the Medical Research Future Fund, the Aboriginal and Torres Strait Islander Land and Sea Future Fund, the Future Drought Fund, the Emergency Response Fund and the DisabilityCare Australia Fund.
+The Medical Research Future Fund, the Aboriginal and Torres Strait Islander Land and Sea Future Fund, the DisabilityCare Australia Fund, the Future Drought Fund and the Emergency Response Fund continue to perform as intended.

-In total across the six funds, the Future Fund Board of Guardians now invests $210bn for the benefit of future generations of Australians.
+In total across the six funds, the Future Fund Board of Guardians invests around $250bn for the benefit of future generations of Australians.

 I welcome your questions.